 The William Steiger Memorial Award honors individuals from the social/political sphere whose efforts have contributed to advancements in occupational safety and health.
-U.S. Senator Sherrod Brown is this year’s Steiger Award recipient for making such contributions.
+Dr. Mona Hanna-Attisha is this year’s Steiger Award recipient for making such contributions.

-ACGIH® is pleased to honor Senator Brown as the recipient of this year’s William Steiger Memorial Award.
+Dr. Hanna-Attisha’s work has made a lasting impact on occupational safety and health and ACGIH® is pleased to honor him as the recipient of this year’s William Steiger Memorial Award.